OSEA Collective Bargaining Agreement

 The following grievance procedures shall apply to classified employees in the bargaining unit.
 There shall be no restraint, coercion, interference, or discrimination or reprisal exerted by either party on any employee concerning the filing of a grievance.

 For prompt and equitable resolution of employee complaints alleging discrimination, please refer to BSD Administrative Regulation AC located on the BSD website.
-For information on harassment complaint procedures, refer to BSD Administrative Regulations GBN/JBA, GBNA or JFCF located on the BSD website
+For information on harassment complaint procedures, refer to BSD Administrative Regulations GBN/JBA, GBNA or JFCF located on the BSD website.

 A. DEFINITIONS